Ashley Kelly (sprinter)

-Ashley Natasha Kelly (born 25 March 1991) is a sprinter from British Virgin Islands specialising in the 400 metres.
+Ashley Natasha Kelly (born March 25, 1991) is a sprinter from the British Virgin Islands specializing in the 400 metres.
 She represented her country at the 2016 World Indoor Championships without advancing from the first round.

 She represented the British Virgin Islands at the 2016 Summer Olympics in Rio de Janeiro in the 200 m event.
-She finished 5th in her heat with a time of 23.61 seconds and did not qualify for the semifinals.
+She finished fifth in her heat with a time of 23.61 seconds and did not qualify for the semifinals.
 She was the flag bearer during the opening ceremony.